 This makes the process of managing translations of multiple pages, in a busy, multilanguage site, as easy and efficient as possible for the Translation Manager.

-The text strings produced by plugins (mostly) and themes, and which are displayed to site visitors, are translated through the String Translation module:
+The text strings produced by WordPress itself, plugins (mostly) and themes, and which are displayed to site visitors, are translated through the String Translation module:

 The string translation module analyses all the plugins and themes on your site and lists the automatically generated text strings.
 These can be filtered by plugin or theme (called domains) or you can search the entire list.